Cultural cooperation India-Netherlands 2021-2024

 In previous years, various cooperation projects have taken place.
 Dutch historical heritage is less controversial in India than in some other countries since the Dutch mostly engaged in trade rather than in territorial conquest.
 The Dutch approach is that monuments should be preserved as an integral part of local community development.
 Experts from the Cultural Heritage Agency of the Netherlands (RCE) and other institutions can provide assistance and expertise in developing strategies using a community-based approach.

-• Intangible cultural heritage: the Netherlands wishes to cooperate not only regarding tangible but also intangible cultural heritage, which is of great social importance for both the Netherlands and India.
-As of 2020, India has 13 items on the UNESCO Lists of Intangible Cultural Heritage, ranging from traditional folk songs, dance, performances and theatre to yoga.
+- Intangible cultural heritage: the Netherlands wishes to cooperate not only regarding tangible but also intangible cultural heritage, which is of great social importance for both the Netherlands and India.
+Currently, India has 15 items on the UNESCO Lists of Intangible Cultural Heritage, ranging from traditional folk songs, dance, performances and theatre to yoga.
 The Dutch Centre for Intangible Cultural Heritage (KIEN) develops and exchanges knowledge about safeguarding intangible cultural heritage and passing it on to new generations.

 Other potential cooperation fields

-• Cinematography: India is not only a large market for foreign films, it is also a world-leading producer of films whose films reach a global audience and are a source of considerable soft power for India.
+- Cinematography: India is not only a large market for foreign films, it is also a world-leading producer of films whose films reach a global audience and are a source of considerable soft power for India.
 Various international film festivals are held, including in Goa, Mumbai and Kolkata.
 The Netherlands regularly participates in the European Film Festival.
 Additionally in 2020, the Netherlands held its own online Dutch film festival which was well received.
 Dutch films and documentaries have also been shown on special occasions, such as International Human Rights Day.
-More interaction with Indian audiences, e.g. through online debates with directors and filmmakers and partnerships between Indian and Dutch documentary filmmakers to address societal issues will be promoted.

 Main cooperation partners (not exhaustive):